fligma/ksmc/README.md

 Ensure your script file ends with `.ksm` and has `.ksm` as its **very first line**.

-Run the script using the Python interpreter:
+Run the script using the Python interpreter: (or compile and run like ./ksmc your_script.ksm)
 ```bash
 python ksmc.py your_script.ksm